fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 >
 > — [Luis Guzmán](https://www.linkedin.com/in/guzmanluis/), Head of Marketing, n8n

+> [!TIP]
-Each launch reaches more people, builds more followers, which then helps future launches.
+> Each launch reaches more people, builds more followers, which then helps future launches.

 Launch, and keep launching.